dddrrreee/cs240lx-22spr/labs/13-verilog-uart/README.md

 # Testing

+There is a simulator with a built-in test for both the receiver and transmitter.
+Run `make sim` to build it and then `./sim` to run.
+The test will print the result and some information if it failed.
+You can also enable the `DEBUG` variable in `sim.cc` to get additional information from the test.
+The test will also generate a `trace.vcd` file when it runs.
+You can open this file using GTKwave and view all the signals during the run and how they changed over time.

 Run `make synth` and then `make prog` to program the FPGA.
 After running `make prog` you may need to disconnect the UPduino and plug it back in to the port for the tty to be detected.
 If you are on Linux, you can try running `make